aaron-grau/curic/react/projects/todo_redux/README.md

 #### Constants

 We use constants to represent `actionTypes`.
-They are used whenever `actionTypes` are being set or read (i.e., in our action creators and in the `switch` statements in our reducers and middleware).
+They are used whenever `actionTypes` are being set or read (i.e. in our action creators and in the `switch` statements in our reducers and middleware).

 + Create and export constants both for `REQUEST_TODOS` and `RECEIVE_TODOS`.
-  + `export const REQUEST_TODOS = "REQUEST_TODOS";`
+  + For example, `export const REQUEST_TODOS = "REQUEST_TODOS";`

-Don't forget to export both of the functions you just made, as well as the constants we created!
+Don't forget to export both of the action creators you just made, as well as the constants we created!

 ### Middleware

-#### TodoMiddleware
+#### `TodoMiddleware`

 Our `TodoMiddleware` will be responsible for triggering the api calls that populate our `Store` with `todos`.
 Remember, Middleware receives dispatches before the store.
 It can decide to intercept the dispatch, trigger another dispatch, or simply pass on it and do nothing.

-+ Create a file `middleware/todo_middleware.js`
++ Create a file `middleware/todo_middleware.js`.
-+ Import `REQUEST_TODOS` and `RECEIVE_TODOS` from your `todo_actions` file
++ Import `REQUEST_TODOS` and `RECEIVE_TODOS` from your `todo_actions` file.
-+ Refer to the [Middleware][middleware_reading] reading and set up the basic structure of a redux middleware function
++ Refer to the [Middleware][middleware_reading] reading and set up the basic structure of a redux middleware function.
-+ Implement a `switch` statement on `action.type` with a `default` that simply calls `next` with the `action` given to it
++ Implement a `switch` statement on `action.type` with a `default` that simply calls `next` with the `action` given to it.
-+ Now let's add a `case` for `REQUEST_TODOS` that `console.log`s "here is where todos would be fetched"
++ Now let's add a `case` for `REQUEST_TODOS` that `console.log`s "here is where todos would be fetched".
-+ Export your `TodoMiddleware`
++ Export your `TodoMiddleware`.

 #### MasterMiddleware

 `MasterMiddleware` is similar to the `RootReducer` that we implemented earlier in that this object will collect at least one middleware function and connect it to our `Store`.

 The pattern for implementing it is relatively simple: